 Jump to These Online Databases:

-Is a directory of every online archive deparment of France listed (Archives Departementals en ligne) Most of the Departments are free to use.
+- Archives of France Is a directory of every online archive department of France listed (Archives Departementales en ligne) The Archives of each department are free to use.
 Some let you download the record directly, others provide a permalink for citations.

 A little difficult to navigate but they have the towns, type of record and dates very neatly laid out.

 An ongoing project of encoding vital records for their searchable database of surnames for most of the towns in Wallonia and Brussels.
 This is where I found the bulk of my Belgian ancestors and records.
 The members are trustworthy and helpful, and I highly recommend them.
 There is a membership fee.
 Either use the contact form at the website (accès membres/contact), or contact for membership details.
 You can write to them in English